jannamamer/alpha_blog/README.md

 - finance-tracker
 - photo app

-This project was not entirely the same as the projects created on the course.
+This project is not entirely the same as the projects created on the course.
 Some of the designs and codes are different.